Jefferson Louis

-Jefferson Lee Louis (born 22 February 1979) is a footballer who plays for as a striker.
+Jefferson Lee Louis (born 22 February 1979) is a former footballer who played as a striker.
+He is assistant first-team coach at Slough Town.

-A journeyman, he has played for 42 different clubs, being transferred 47 times over a 28-year career.
+A journeyman, he has changed clubs 51 times over a 28-year career.
 He has played in the English Football League for Oxford United, Bristol Rovers and Mansfield Town and is a former Dominica international.
-In December 2022 he been loan for his 42th club, joining Slough Town from Thame United.

 Early life

 Louis was born in Harrow, and raised in Harlesden, London.
 He and his mother moved to Aylesbury, Buckinghamshire, when he was 17.
 He played football for local clubs Risborough Rangers, Aylesbury United and Thame United before, in 2001, he was convicted of dangerous driving while disqualified and sentenced to a year's imprisonment.
 He served six months before being released from Woodhill Prison.